 There are a variety of loans available at Florida College.
 Applications for all of these loans should be requested from the Student Financial Services Office.
 Additional information concerning applicant qualifications, repayment schedules, and interest rates may be obtained from the Student Financial Services Office.
-ALL LOAN APPLICANTS MUST SUBMIT A FREE APPLICATION FOR FEDERAL STUDENT AID.
-This application can be obtained at www.fafsa.ed.gov.
+ALL LOAN APPLICANTS MUST SUBMIT A FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA).
+This application can be obtained at www.fafsa.gov.
+All loans are applied for through Direct Lending from the government.
+See the website for the link.